San Jose de Buenavista: Barangays

 San Jose de Buenavista is politically subdivided into 28 barangays.
+Each barangay consists of puroks and some have sitios.

 Demographics

 In the 2020 census, San Jose de Buenavista had a population of 65,140.
 The population density was sigfig 65,140/48.56.

 Language

 Kinaray-a is the spoken language of the municipality.
 Kinaray-a came from the word "iraya", which refers to a group of people residing in the mountain areas of the province.
 Hiligaynon is spoken as a second language of the municipality.

 Religion

-San Jose is the see of the Roman Catholic Diocese of San Jose de Antique.
+San Jose is the Episcopal see of the Roman Catholic Diocese of San Jose de Antique.